top of page

 • Applicable IRS reporting requirements

 Employers typically involve tax professionals before offering concierge benefits broadly.
+This ensures compliance and minimizes potential tax liabilities.

 talking humans